StanJulia/Stan.jl/README.md

 To execute the most important method in Stan ("sample"), use StanSample.jl.

-Some Pluto notebook examples can be found [here](https://github.com/StanJulia/StanExampleNotebooks.jl).
+Additional Pluto notebook examples can be found [here](https://github.com/StanJulia/StanExampleNotebooks.jl).

 ## Background info

 Stan.jl has always taken the approach as the recently released [CmdStanR](https://mc-stan.org/cmdstanr/) and [CmdStanPy](https://github.com/stan-dev/cmdstanpy) options to use Stan's [cmdstan executable](https://mc-stan.org/users/interfaces/cmdstan.html).

 In Stan.jl v7 all of cmdstan's methods were moved to separate packages, i.e. StanSample.jl, StanOptimize.jl, StanVariational.jl and StanDiagnose.jl, including an option to run `generate_quantities` as part of StanSample.jl.
+Stan.jl v10.8 also supports Stan's `pathfinder` method, see StanPathfinder.jl.

 Stan.jl v10 uses StanSample.jl v7, StanOptimize.jl v4, StanQuap.jl v4, StanDiagnose.jl v4 and StanVariational v4 and supports multithreading on C++ level.
 Stan.jl v10 also uses JSON.jl to generate data and init input files for cmdstan.

 Stan.jl v10 supports InferenceObjects.jl and PosteriorDB.jl.
 See the notebook examples [here](https://github.com/StanJulia/StanExampleNotebooks.jl).